CLICK HERE to view my ENGLISH GARDEN & other Photo Albums

 ©Lionel Beck

-Writing Poetry Terror in the name of God! - distorted fundamentals -
+Terror in the name of God! - distorted fundamentals -

-Holes in building with five sides, demolished high twin towers.
+Holed a building with five sides, demolished high twin towers.

 People falling, people burning, heroes cruelly crushed